Caerphilly and District Twinning Association

 The Association arranges visits to and from Lannion on alternate years.
 Visitors stay with local hosts and have the opportunity to experience local culture and to participate in organised trips to nearby places of interest.
 The visits always include communal evening entertainment, with the highlight of the visits to Caerphilly being a Gala Dinner in the Great Hall of Caerphilly Castle.
 The visits often lead to lasting friendships and many members arrange personal visits to and from people they have met through the Association.

 The Association holds a number of social events throughout the year, in addition to the main visits.
-For details of recent activities and future events see the News and Events pages.
+For details of recent activities and future events see the Events pages.

 The Association also encourages and facilitates twinning arrangements between other organisations in the local areas, see the Affiliated Organisations page.